Do the vaccinated need masks as Delta variant spreads? What experts say of WHO advice

 There isn’t any published data on how the Moderna or Johnson & Johnson COVID-19 vaccines fare against the Delta variant, but chief White House medical adviser Dr. Anthony Fauci told the Washington Post earlier this month that the Moderna shot, at least, should offer similar protection because its makeup is similar to that of Pfizer’s.

+While the vaccines currently protect against the Delta variant, the virus could eventually mutate to evade the shots’ defenses, experts say.
+Masks would add an extra layer of protection for the vaccinated, and even more so for the unvaccinated who are at higher risk of infection, as researchers learn more about the Delta variant.

-Despite the adequate protection the vaccines offer, some experts say masks add an extra layer of defense against the Delta variant, which is about 60% more contagious than the Alpha variant — one of the first variants of concern in the U.S. that initially emerged from the U.K.
+The most recent evidence shows the Delta variant is about 60% more contagious than the Alpha variant — one of the first variants of concern in the U.S. that initially emerged from the U.K.

 Dr. Yasmeen Beg, an assistant professor of anesthesiology at Northwestern Medicine in Chicago, also agrees with the WHO’s advice on masks, at least while indoors.